vijayanandrp/kafka-connect-task-monitor-slack-alert/kafka_connect_notes.md

 # About Kafka
 Apache Kafka is a community distributed event streaming platform capable of handling trillions of events a day.
 Initially conceived as a messaging queue, Kafka is based on an abstraction of a distributed commit log.
 Since being created and open-sourced by LinkedIn in 2011, Kafka has quickly evolved from messaging queue to a full-fledged event streaming platform.
-Kafka stores data up to a configurable time interval per data entity of kafka topic.

 Core components of Kafka Streaming Ecosystems are
 1. Kafka Cluster (Distributed)